The richest vegan sources of omega-3s are:

 Fish oil is a great source of omega-3s.
 However, omega-3 supplements from algae are even better!

-Plant-based foods rich in omega-3s
+Vegan foods high in omega-3s

 As ground flaxseeds, chia seeds, and hemp seeds are mainly healthy fats, they’re great ingredients for keto smoothies!

 Most people could benefit from omega-3 supplementation.
 Prefer omega-3 supplements with high doses of DHA and EPA.
 We can get high amounts of ALA from plant-based foods.